What is CyanogenMod?

 - Reboot!
 If everything went according to plan, the device should boot into CyanogenMod.

-CyanogenMod started as an alternative to stock Android and grew into a company that influences a lot of the dev community, it even has phone manufacturers backing them.
+CyanogenMod started as an alternative to stock Android and grew into a company that influences a lot of the dev community.
 While flashing CyanogenMod may be sketchy to install at first, once master it is worth it.
 With the customizability of CyanogenMod and the things you can do with root, the sky’s the limit.
+And even with the uncertainties around Cyanogen Inc, it is highly likely that the dev community won’t let CyanogenMod fade.